 Method 2:

 In the second method, a PEMC, after it has been authorized by 5GC for PIN operation, begins to monitor incoming queries for PIN services.
-A PIN element sends out a query and waits for response.
+Depending on a local configuration or an announcement of PEMC information, e.g., PEMC or PEGC ID, a PIN element sends out a query to the PEMC and waits for response.
 PEMC announces PIN related information.
 This includes PIN identity, PIN services, PIN Class (open to all or restricted), time window within which PEMC expects "PIN Join" requests from PIN elements.
 PIN element then sends a PIN Join request as described for Method 1.

 Editor's note: Whether the protocol of the PIN layer is defined by 3GPP or it uses IETF protocols or part of Prose signalling is FFS.